cfx78/RealMuziqGroup/src/content/about.md

 # About Us

-Welcome to **Real Musiq Group**, an independent record label that's been making waves in the music industry since its inception in August of 2019.
+Welcome to **Real Muziq Group**, an independent record label that's been making waves in the music industry since its inception in August of 2019.
 Created for artists by artist we are more than just a label we are a creative hub, a home for artists seeking to break boundaries, and a haven for music lovers looking for fresh, innovative sounds.
 RMG focuses on nurturing artists of all genres through the power of collaboration networking & partnerships.

 ## Our Journey

-**Real Musiq Group** was born out of a passion for music and a desire to provide a platform for emerging talent.
+**Real Muziq Group** was born out of a passion for music and a desire to provide a platform for emerging talent.
 Our journey began with a vision to create a space where artists could thrive, experiment, and grow as true musical innovators.
 Since then, we've been on a mission to discover, nurture, and elevate exceptional talent from all genres.

 ## Our Artists